Electromagnetic Properties of Matter

 in 1903

-for his discovery of natural radioactivity.
+for his discovery of natural radioactivity

-In 1845, Michael Faraday started to investigate the phenomenon
+In 1845, Michael Faraday (1791-1867)

-systematically and called it diamagnetism,
+the phenomenon systematically and called it diamagnetism,

 because a small rod of a diamagnetic substance